ritesh404/kudojs/docs/either.md

 <a name="Either.fromNullable"></a>

 ### Either.fromNullable(v)
-Creates a Right if the value is not null or undefiend else creates a Left
+Creates a Right if the value is not null or undefined else creates a Left

 | Param | Type | Description |